wences-sanchez/Knowledge-Base/pages/Introduction to Computation and Programming Using Python (highlights).md

 		- ([Location 2377](https://readwise.io/to_kindle?action=open&asin=B08C6YH4XK&location=2377))
 	- -
 	- -
-	- However, if you keep repeating the mantra, “In Python a variable is merely a name, i.e., a label that can be attached to an object,” it will bring you clarity. #space
+	- However, if you keep repeating the mantra, “In Python a variable is merely a name, i.e., a label that can be attached to an object,” it will bring you clarity. #ñspace
 		- ([Location 2506](https://readwise.io/to_kindle?action=open&asin=B08C6YH4XK&location=2506))
 		- #[[python]] #[[pink]]
 	- -
 	- -
-	- [expr for elem in iterable if test] #space
+	- [expr for elem in iterable if test] #ñspace
 		- ([Location 2691](https://readwise.io/to_kindle?action=open&asin=B08C6YH4XK&location=2691))
 		- #[[orange]]
 	- -
 	- -
 	- The map function is often used with a for loop.
-When used in a for loop, map behaves like the range function in that it returns one value for each iteration of the loop. #space
+When used in a for loop, map behaves like the range function in that it returns one value for each iteration of the loop. #ñspace
 		- ([Location 2765](https://readwise.io/to_kindle?action=open&asin=B08C6YH4XK&location=2765))
 		- #[[pink]]
 	- -